sunny-kakrani/Devops-with-AWS-/H. Git & GitHub/github.md

    * __$ git stash apply__ : [All the preseved changes will come and we have to commit and push it according to our need]

+## What is git fork ?

+*  It is heavily used and we will do everything on this repo and syncing should be enabled between the actual repo and forked repo __(It is cloning the Repo in our own account)__

+## What is git patch ?

+* We can create the patch of our local changes and give it to anyone and can also take the patch of someone else's changes and include those changes in our local branch.

+## What is git cherry-pick ?

+ * It is used to cherry pick only that commit which you want , instead of all the commits.

+__NOTE:__  Mainly cherry-pick is used for the bug fixes where we want to place that bugfix commit in all the version branches.
+It is also used when we accidentally made a commit in the wrong branch.

 ## Git Conflicts Issues: